Dev.Chan64's Blog

 Definition

-Refers to a state where the system has become fixated on specific tools or patterns due to excessive reliance on external technologies, frameworks, or libraries, making replacement or expansion difficult.
+This refers to a state in which the system becomes trapped in a specific tool, framework, or pattern because of excessive dependence on external technology, making replacement or expansion difficult.

 Organizational Causes